agpavlik/fav-loc/README.md

 # Fav - Loc

-Navigation
-Location the user, Show the map, Picking location Devise camera
+The application allows users to collect and manage information about their favorite places visited.

 ### Features of App

+- User can browse around favorite places and dive into the details of every place
 - There several screens where user can view recent expenses and all expenses
-- User can add expenses
+- User can add new places (add a title of place, take a photo with device camera, pick a location on map or allow device to locate user)
-- User can update and delete expenses
+- User can delete places

 ### Tech Stack